On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Exploring DTs in UAVs: Simulation, Safety, and Beyond

 \subsection{Discussion}

 By integrating DTs with DRL, a virtual replica of the UAV and its environment enables realistic simulations that provide a high-fidelity virtual model for real-time monitoring and optimization.
 This integration significantly improves the applicability of DRL by removing the key limitations of traditional RL approaches.
 DT-based DRL frameworks overcome the limitations of the RL exploration phase and enable more efficient and effective learning processes.
 In addition, these frameworks address the practical challenges associated with DRL applications, such as reducing computational overhead and improving deployment efficiency.
+As demonstrated in Section~\ref{sec:casestudy}, online RLS calibration can close a substantial initial model mismatch, 28\% in the path-loss exponent, passively, as a by-product of routine synchronisation events, and the resulting policy transfers directly to the physical layer without any architectural change.

 One of the key merits of DT-based DRL is its ability to reduce training time while balancing training speed and environmental fidelity.
 DTs create a detailed and accurate virtual environment, allowing DRL models to reach a high level of performance without relying on extensive real-world trials.
-Another key benefit of this integration is the ability to bridge the gap between simulation and reality.
-The DTs' realistic simulations accurately reflect real-world conditions and ensure that the knowledge gained in the training phase is transferable to actual UAV use.
-This capability reduces the risks and uncertainties normally associated with the use of DRL-trained models in complex and dynamic UAV environments, increasing their overall utility and effectiveness.

-However, the potential of DTs can be further enhanced by advances in ML, particularly through the integration of GAI.
+The potential of DTs can be further enhanced by advances in ML, particularly through the integration of GAI.
 Large Language Models (LLMs) bring a new dimension to DTs \cite{10591881} by enabling intuitive interactions in natural language.
 This allows operators to interact seamlessly with DT systems, reducing the need for specialized expertise.
 LLMs also improve predictive analytics by leveraging historical and real-time data to make accurate predictions and support decision-making in UAV networks.
-Techniques such as Retrieval Augmented Generation enable LLMs to incorporate external knowledge, enhancing the contextual and analytical capabilities of DTs.
+Techniques such as Retrieval Augmented Generation enable LLMs to incorporate external knowledge, enhancing the contextual and analytical capabilities of DTs\cite{xie2026trustworthy},\cite{xiong2025dr}.
 In addition, the dynamic fine-tuning and continuous learning capabilities of LLMs enable DTs to effectively adapt to evolving UAV scenarios and ensure robust and context-aware decision-making.